Rohan Marley: Personal life

 On 18 March 1993, as a sophomore at the University of Miami, Marley married his girlfriend Geraldine Khawly.
-They had a daughter, Eden (b.
-1994), and a son, Nico (b.
-1995), who was a linebacker at Tulane and was signed by the Washington Redskins in 2017.
+They had a daughter and a son, Nico Marley, who was a linebacker at Tulane and was signed by the Washington Redskins in 2017.

-Marley met musician Lauryn Hill in 1996, and they had five children: Zion David (b.
-1997), model Selah (b.
-1998), singer songwriter Joshua Omaru, known professionally as YG Marley (b.
-2001), John Nesta (b.
-2003), and Sara (b.
-2008).
+Marley met musician Lauryn Hill in 1996, and they had five children including model Selah Marley and singer songwriter Joshua Omaru, known professionally as YG Marley.
 Marley and Hill lived apart for most of their relationship, which ended in 2009.
 Marley provided temporary custody for their five children while Hill served a three-month prison sentence for tax evasion in 2013.
 While Hill sometimes referred to Marley as her husband, they never legally married.

 In 2003, Rolling Stone suggested that Marley had never divorced Khawly.
 However, in 2011, Marley produced a Haitian divorce decree which demonstrated that he had divorced Khawly in 1996.

 In early 2013, Marley was briefly engaged to Isabeli Fontana, but the engagement ended in early 2013.

-On 23 March 2019, Marley married Brazilian model Barbara Fialho in Montes Claros, Brazil, five months before the birth of their daughter Maria.
+On 23 March 2019, Marley married Brazilian model Barbara Fialho in Montes Claros, Brazil, five months before the birth of their daughter.
 Marley divorced Fialho the following year.